Ahmad Ali Hasan

-Ahmad Ali Hassan (1916–2010), in Arabic أحمد علي حسن, is a Syrian classical poet born in 1916 in Almlaja village in Tartous and died on 5 July 2010.
+Ahmad Ali Hassan (أحمد علي حسن; 1916 – 5 July 2010) was a Syrian classical poet.
+He was born in 1916 in Almlaja village in Tartous and died on 5 July 2010.

 Work

 Hassan wrote his first article and sent it to the Egyptian magazine called "The guidance of Islam," and it was published in 1935.
 In 1938, he published his first collection of poetry called "Alzfrat”.
 He also wrote under the heading "social literary collection of poems".

 In 1938, he joined the Institute of Islamic Religious in Damascus (now the College of Sharia) but did not complete the study.
 He worked in 1939 as chief editor of the newspaper "Voice of Truth" which was published in Lattakia.